 Also, possible litigations can be identified to have early intervention and reduce the costs to the company, and have techniques like text mining to go through huge amounts of data.

 This is one of the key support activities to ensure a good customer experience throughout the insurance buyers' life cycle.
 Some of the areas that can be improved through digitization are

 Additionally, analyzing the available data from the call trends can help in people management for the optimization of resource allocation and also identify the KRA or the areas of improvement.

 6. Data Management:

-Data Management and Visualization would play a part across all the functions to give a better understanding of the financial health of the metrics that one wants to measure, moving away from the spreadsheets to have dashboards will also help in understanding the key focus areas.
+Data Management and Visualization would play a part across all the functions to give a better understanding of the financial health to the metrics that one wants to measure, moving away from the spreadsheets to dashboards will also help in understanding the key focus areas.

-Data Analytics can help in calculating estimates of losses more accurately, and understanding the customer behaviour and claims outcomes, which ultimately results in efficiency gains.
+Data Analytics can help in calculating estimates of losses more accurately and understanding customer behavior and claims outcomes, which ultimately results in efficiency gains.
 Analytics will provide the expertise to have a 360 degree of all the processes and have a futuristic outlook on them with a data-driven approach.